RosariaCDiLauro/psychographic-profiling-framework/README.md

 - Political, social, or identity-based spaces
 - Emotional climates of different discursive environments

-Importantly, the system shows that **vulnerability is not determined by the platform itself**, but by the interaction between:
+Importantly, the system highlights that **susceptibility patterns are not determined by the platform itself**, but emerge from the interaction between:

 > personality × emotion × context